Why Climb Aconcagua With Alpine Ascents?

 Success on Aconcagua

 Over the past 25+ years, Alpine Ascents has had outstanding success on Aconcagua.
 While this is a mountain that is known for low summit-success rates, our frank upfront information has helped prepare climbers for the challenge.
-We encourage your to review our cybercasts over the last few years, which paint an excellent picture of our success and expertise.
-With lead guides such as Vernon Tejas, Stuart Robertson, Brien Sheedy, Ben Jones, and other skilled professionals, we offer an excellent chance to reach the summit with some of the best in the business.
+We encourage you to review our cybercasts over the last few years, which paint an excellent picture of our success and expertise.
+With lead guides such as Vernon Tejas, Jangbu Sherpa, Brien Sheedy, Ben Jones, Brian Houle, Dylan Cembalski and other skilled professionals, we offer an excellent chance to reach the summit with some of the best in the business.

 A word on success rates: We encourage you to review our cybercasts to see how many team members actually made the summit.
 Some guide services note 80%, 90% or even 100% success, when this means merely that one of the team’s guides summited – it may not reflect how many team members actually summited.